Yeshwanth-3085/Discord-Radio-Bot/README.md

 # Discord-Radio-Bot

 This Discord bot streams a radio station, provides now-playing information, and allows users to connect, disconnect, and move the bot between voice channels.
-It fetches song metadata from an API and displays it in an embedded message.
+It fetches song metadata and displays it in an embedded message.

 ## Features